games647/CommandForward/README.md

 cmd is the start of the actual command `[]` means it's optional

+##### Example Execute as Self:
+`/intercept ping`

+This will select the command invoker for forwarding the data or random player if the invoker is the console.

 ##### Example Execute as Player:
 `/forward playerName ping`